gharib85/monogamy-of-entanglement-games/README.md

-# NPAR
+# MoE
-## Version 0.0.1 - 20 September 2015
+## Version 0.0.1 - 25 September 2015

-NPAR is a set of MATLAB scripts that supplement the results of the article [2].
+MoE is a set of MATLAB scripts that supplement the results of the article [2].

 To run in MATLAB, add the ```/src/``` directory (including all sub-directories) to your current working directory.

 ---
-NPAR is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+MoE is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-NPAR is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+MoE is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with NPAR.
+You should have received a copy of the GNU General Public License along with MoE.
 If not, see <http://www.gnu.org/licenses/>.
 ---

 ## Dependencies